Brandawg93/Gifendore/README.md

   - The link must either be a direct upload or from imgur or gfycat.

+    - **NEW:** It will now attempt to work on any website as long as it is a gif.

   - The bot doesn't work in anti-bot subs.
-If you summon the bot and it doesn't reply, simply crosspost to [r/gifendore](https://www.reddit.com/r/gifendore) and it will automatically reply.
+If you summon the bot and it doesn't reply, it will crosspost to [r/gifendore](https://www.reddit.com/r/gifendore) and attempt to pm you.
+Otherwise, simply crosspost to [r/gifendore](https://www.reddit.com/r/gifendore) and it will automatically reply.